Faculty Bio

 • Digital accessibility in education (designing with the belief that access is not an add-on, it is a starting point)

-• Intersection of technology, justice, and moral decision-making (basically, how to not be the villain in your own cyberpunk novel)
+• Intersection of technology, justice, and moral decision-making (basically, how to be the heroine/hero in your own story)

 Specializations: